GIScience/heigit-disaster-portal/docs/index.md

 Welcome to the HeiGIT Disaster Portal Documentation.

-This will give you a short introduction on what the selected disaster region means, how to use the client to add new disaster areas and how to calculate routes.
+This will give you a short introduction on what the selected disaster region means and how to use the client to add new disaster areas

 The portal aims at helping during disaster relief efforts by providing up to date information regarding inaccessible parts of the road network.
 This is done by drawing areas that mark the underlying parts of the road network as impassable.
 These areas will be automatically taken into account when calculating routes or analyzing reachability.

 ## Disaster region selection